Vonng/pg_exporter/README.md

 #┃ 5.
 Cache TTL
 #┣┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈
 #┃ Cache can be used for reducing query overhead, it can be enabled by setting a non-zero value for `ttl`
-#┃ It is highly recommended using cache to avoid duplicate scrapes.
-Especially when you got multiple prometheus
+#┃ It is highly recommended to use cache to avoid duplicate scrapes.
+Especially when you got multiple Prometheus
-#┃ scraping same instance with slow monitoring queries.
+#┃ scraping the same instance with slow monitoring queries.
 Setting `ttl` to zero or leaving blank will disable
 #┃ result caching, which is the default behavior
 #┃
 #┃ TTL has to be smaller than your scrape interval.
 15s scrape interval and 10s TTL is a good start for
 #┃ production environment.
-Some expensive monitoring query (such as table bloat check) will have longer `ttl`
+Some expensive monitoring queries (such as size/bloat check) will have longer `ttl`
 #┃ which can also be used as a mechanism to achieve 'different scrape frequency'
 #┣┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈
 #┃ 6.
 Query Timeout
 #┣┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈
-#┃ Collectors can be configured with a optional Timeout.
-If collector's query executing more that that
+#┃ Collectors can be configured with an optional Timeout.
+If the collector's query executes more than that
 #┃ timeout, it will be canceled immediately.
-Setting `timeout` to 0 or leaving blank will reset it to
+Setting the `timeout` to 0 or leaving blank will reset it to
 #┃ default timeout 0.1 (100ms).
-Setting it to any negative number will disable query timeout feature.
+Setting it to any negative number will disable the query timeout feature.
-#┃ All query have a default timeout 100ms, if exceed, the query will be canceled immediately to avoid
+#┃ All queries have a default timeout of 100ms, if exceed, the query will be canceled immediately to avoid
 #┃ avalanche.
-You can explict overwrite that option. but be ware: in some extreme case, if all your
+You can explicitly overwrite that option. but beware: in some extreme cases, if all your
-#┃ timeout sum up greater your scrape/cache interval (usually 15s) , the query may still be jammed.
+#┃ timeout sum up greater your scrape/cache interval (usually 15s), the query may still be jammed.
 #┃ or, you can just disable potential slow queries.
 #┣┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈
 #┃ 7.
 Version Compatibility
 #┣┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈
-#┃ Each collector have two optional version compatibility parameters: `min_version` and `max_version`.
+#┃ Each collector has two optional version compatibility parameters: `min_version` and `max_version`.
-#┃ These two parameters specify version compatibility of the collector.
+#┃ These two parameters specify the version compatibility of the collector.
 If target postgres/pgbouncer
 #┃ version is less than `min_version`, or higher than `max_version`, the collector will not be installed.
-#┃ These two parameters are using PostgreSQL server version number format, will is a 6-digit integer
+#┃ These two parameters are using PostgreSQL server version number format, which is a 6-digit integer
 #┃ format as <major:2 digit><minor:2 digit>:<release: 2 digit>.
 #┃ For example, 090600 stands for 9.6 and 120100 stands for 12.1
-#┃ And beware that version compatibility range is left-inclusive right exclusive: [min,max), set to zero or
+#┃ And beware that version compatibility range is left-inclusive right exclusive: [min, max), set to zero or
-#┃ leaving blank will effect as -inf or +inf
+#┃ leaving blank will affect as -inf or +inf
 #┣┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈
 #┃ 8.
 Fatality
 #┣┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈
-#┃ If collector marked with `fatal` fails, entire scrape operation will be marked as fail, and key metrics
+#┃ If a collector is marked with `fatal` falls, the entire scrape operation will be marked as fail and key metrics
 #┃ `pg_up` / `pgbouncer_up` will be reset to 0.
-It always a good practice to setup AT LEAST ONE fatal
+It is always a good practice to set up AT LEAST ONE fatal
 #┃ collector for pg_exporter. `pg.pg_primary_only` and `pgbouncer_list` are the default fatal collector.
 #┃
-#┃ If collector without `fatal` flag fails, it will increase global fail counters.
+#┃ If a collector without `fatal` flag fails, it will increase global fail counters.
 But the scrape operation
 #┃ will carry on.
-The entire scrape result will not be marked as fail, thus will not affect `<xx>_up` metric.
+The entire scrape result will not be marked as faile, thus will not affect the `<xx>_up` metric.
 #┣┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈
 #┃ 9.
 Skip
 #┣┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈